-In order for the department to review and evaluate faculty requests for a reduction in department appointment, the faculty member shall submit a written request to the department.
+For the department to review and evaluate faculty requests for a reduction in department appointment, the faculty member shall submit a written request to the department.
 The request shall describe the professional development activity, the extent of released time, and identify any replacement position support to be available to the department if the request is granted.